Aqyl123/BotBrokerBot/README.md

 UPDATE (7/21/20):
 - Added cloudscraper to replace the requests module, program sleeps for 5s to avoid anti-bot protection.

+IN PROGRESS (7/21/20):
+- Working on a rewrite to better adapt to the API
+- Load time improvements
+- Overall bug fixes

 <img src="https://i.imgur.com/aOGZFtP.png">